 There are many different types of assistive devices that can help make your life easier in the home.
 Kitchen gadgets, such as jar openers, assist with gripping and grabbing.
 Door-knob extenders and key turners are helpful for people who have trouble turning their wrists.
 Bathrooms can be fitted with shower benches, grip bars, and raised toilet seats.
 An occupational therapist can advise you on choosing the right kinds of assistive devices.

 Relaxation techniques such as guided imagery and breathing exercises may help some people better cope with chronic pain.Acupuncture

 Some people use acupuncture to reduce osteoarthritis pain.
 The technique is painless and involves the insertion of small fine needles at select points in the body.
 Acupuncture is considered a safe alternative medicine approach.
 Some, but not all, studies have found that acupuncture is effective for treating chronic pain and can help provide pain relief for osteoarthritis.TENS

 Transcutaneous electric nerve stimulation (TENS) uses low-level electrical pulses to suppress pain.
 A variant (sometimes called percutaneous electrical nerve stimulation, or PENS) applies these pulses through a small needle to acupuncture points.
-Some people with knee osteoarthritis find this treatment helpful.Massage
+Recent studies have not found improvements with TENS treatment, and the American College of Rheumatology guidelines recommend against its use for osteoarthritis.Massage

 Massage therapy may help provide short-term pain relief for some people.
 It is important to work with an experienced massage therapist who understands how not to injure sensitive joint areas.